quegambikai/facerecogdrone/README.md

        The captured grayscale images will be stored in a folder called "images" which will be created by itself if it does not exist.
     2) Run the train.py to train the images.
-    3) You can name the user according to the id in the script file.
+    3) You can name the user according to the id in the recognition.py script.
        Then run the recognition.py file and voila you have face recognized by your drone.

 Result